-Things are a little bit different this week with severe flooding having affected my railway line, preventing me from reaching my office, so trains under water naturally sprang to mind.
+Things are a little bit different this week (November 2012) with severe flooding having affected my railway line, preventing me from reaching my office, so trains under water naturally sprang to mind.

 Today’s wreck contained five locos.
 The St. Chamond was torpedoed in 1918 while moving locos as deck cargo, consigned to France for the war effort.
 Wrecks such as these form part of a landscape of war, destined for another landscape of war, where British industrial output directly affected the French landscape.
 The British required coordinated transport between the ports and the Western Front for men and munitions, and of course, a rapid reverse flow as casualties were cleared and sent back home for recuperation, my own grandfather among them.
 Some of these ambulance trains were actually built at the Swindon Works, part of which is now the EH Swindon office.
 (Follow this link for history on the Swindon army base; Chiseldon Camp)

 Here are some fabulous Futurist images by Gino Severini of trains speeding into or out of Paris during WWI: